Key takeaways

 Startups and SMEs face sharp risks because teams are lean and time is tight.
 Attackers look for weak links in everyday processes.

-- Ransomware and credential stuffing against shared devices and reused passwords, one cracked set of credentials exposes books and bank feeds.
+- Ransomware and credential stuffing against shared devices and reused passwords.
+One cracked set of credentials exposes books and bank feeds.

-- Cloud misconfigurations that leave data open to the internet or grant public read, weak sharing settings in email and Excel also lead to leaks.
+- Cloud misconfigurations that leave data open to the internet or grant public read.
+Weak sharing settings in email and Excel also lead to leaks.

-- Third party and supply chain vulnerabilities, vendors or SaaS partners may have gaps that become your gaps.
+- Third party and supply chain vulnerabilities.
+Vendors or SaaS partners may have gaps that become your gaps.

-Financial breaches cost millions on average worldwide, even small firms are prime targets because one invoice, one bank file, or one payroll dump can be monetized quickly.
+Financial breaches cost millions on average worldwide.
+Even small firms are prime targets because one invoice, one bank file, or one payroll dump can be monetized quickly.

 A modern service reduces these risks through layers.
 The aim is to lower the chance of exposure and speed up detection and response when something goes wrong.
+India's Digital Personal Data Protection Act (DPDP) adds regulatory weight, making breach notification and data handling practices a compliance obligation, not just a best practice.

 Further reading